standardebooks/tools/README.md

 export COLUMNS; parallel --keep-order se lint ::: /path/to/ebook/repos/*
 ```

-The toolset tries to detect when it’s being invoked from `parallel`, and it adjusts its output to accomodate.
+The toolset tries to detect when it’s being invoked from `parallel`, and it adjusts its output to accommodate.

 We export `COLUMNS` because `se lint` needs to know the width of the terminal so that it can format its tabular output correctly.
 We pass the `--keep-order` flag to output results in the order we passed them in, which is useful if comparing the results of multiple runs.